rianaminocher/reproducibility-analysis/readme.md

 This repository contains data and code to reproduce results from

-> Minocher, et al. "Reproducibility improves exponentially over 63 years of social learning research"
+> Minocher, et al. "Estimating the reproducibility of social learning research published between 1955 and 2018"

 This code was written by Riana Minocher under Creative Commons License [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 See LICENSE.md for details.